twolfson/twolfson.com/articles/debugging-my-first-circuit.md

 As a result, I:

 - Verified wires would fit through button's casing hole
-- Desoldered button
+- Desoldered the button
 - Soldered in wires
-- Reconstructured chassis (so we could add batteries/power)
+- Reconstructured the chassis (so we could add batteries/power -- we don't have a power supply)
 - Touched wires together

 It worked!!

 <div style="position:relative;padding-bottom:54%;margin-bottom:1em;"><iframe src="https://gfycat.com/ifr/AngelicJealousCurassow" frameborder="0" scrolling="no" width="100%" height="100%" style="position:absolute;top:0;left:0" allowfullscreen></iframe></div>

-For double sanity, we hooked up the button to the mutlimeter and confirmed it was still spotty
+For double sanity, we hooked up the button to the mutlimeter and confirmed it only worked in the specific corner

 ## Some time between 2017/10/22 and 2017/12/20
 Now that the issue was identified, we decided to order replacement buttons

-However, clearly this wasn't going to future proof the items for it happening again
+However, clearly this wasn't going to future proof the device from it breaking again

 At the time, I thought the issue was the buttons being too tall so my solution was to buy a shorter button, hot glue it to the top of the case, and run wires to the PCB's holes

 I'm still a little doubtful that that was the problem (e.g. could have been dust from Burning Man getting into the button's internal circuits)

-So I might wind up taking even more precautions in the future (e.g. taping over button's hole)
+So I might wind up taking even more precautions in the future (e.g. taping over the button's hole)

 Anyway, at this point I bought momentary buttons to get started